Gary Andersen

 Gary Lee Andersen (born February 19, 1964) is an American football coach who was most recently head football coach at Utah State University.
 Andersen has also been the head football coach of Southern Utah (2003), Wisconsin (2013–2014), and Oregon State (2015–2017).
 He served three years as the defensive coordinator at Utah, where he coached the 2008 Utes team that went undefeated and beat Alabama in the Sugar Bowl to finish the season ranked second in the nation.
-He is currently an analyst at Weber State.
+He is currently an analyst at BYU.

 Playing career

 Andersen began his football career playing at Cottonwood High School, where he lettered in football for two years.
 After high school, he played center at Ricks College (now Brigham Young University–Idaho) in Rexburg, Idaho, for two seasons.
 As a freshman he was second team All-Conference and Ricks finished the season ranked fourth in the nation.
 In 1984, he was a First Team All-America selection and team captain as he helped Ricks to a number two ranking in the nation.
 He transferred to the University of Utah in Salt Lake City, where he lettered two years for the Utes and graduated in 1986 with a bachelor's degree in political science.